 Each of these types of care has a place in helping you to heal.
 However, it all begins with stabilization and making a plan.
 Once you have created an outline, you can continue to make adjustments to ensure that you heal and protect yourself from a future mental health crisis.

 Your mental health affects every part of your life.
 When you are experiencing mental illness, crises, or poor mental health, your relationships, work, and quality of life are all impacted.
 However, when you get help, especially with ongoing support, you can make changes that help you improve these parts of your life.
 This will help you to problem solve and maintain improved mental health before a problem becomes a crisis.

 There are many ways that you can help yourself through self-care like improving exercise habits, diet, and lifestyle.
 However, there comes a time when you need to get help.
 Seeking help after a mental health crisis is not a weakness, it is the opposite.
 It can be challenging to seek help and admit that there is more going on below the surface.
 However, when you get help you improve your life and those whom you love and spend time your time with.

 Often, a mental health crisis occurs before someone is diagnosed or when someone stops treatment.
 While a mental health crisis is a serious and scary event, it can be the start of the healing journey.
-At Alter San Diego Crisis Intervention, we believe that stabilization is the beginning of the healing process that leads to a full continuum of care.
+At Alter San Diego Crisis Center, we believe that stabilization is the beginning of the healing process that leads to a full continuum of care.
 Our goal is to help you to stabilize and then make a plan that will help you improve your mental health at the moment and protect you in the future.
 If you are experiencing a crisis or concerned about a loved one, call us today at (866) 986-1481, we are here to help.